bagder/log/README.md

   lists as well as [on Twitter](https://twitter.com/bagder/status/1479216791998058498) in order to listen in on what people are thinking about and want for curl these days.
-I hope to put togeter a 2022 roadmap that at least outlines what **I** plan to work on for curl this year.
+I hope to put together a 2022 roadmap that at least outlines what **I** plan to work on for curl this year.
 It is also intended to highlight the fact that paying customers/companies of mine can affect this.
 Get in touch!